 c) What do you find frightening about success?
 What or whom might you lose by being successful?

 d) Consider this: what would happen if you were to achieve the success you dream of?
 What if the job changed dramatically, the income surged, the relationships were vastly improved?
 Look beyond the obvious (“I’d be richer/happier/better off”) and ask yourself, “What demands would there be on me if…?
-What would I have to do or be differently?”
+What would I have to do differently?
+Who would I have to be?”

 e) Write out your best and then worse-case scenario around your success?
 Can you live with either outcome?